 How to become a product tester

 Some of you may remember that I posted about becoming an Amazon product tester not too long ago.
 It’s one of the first product testing sites that people search for, but the fact is, there are far more options available.

 But there’s more to product testing than just joining the right sites.
 If you provide good reviews and are honest with your answers, you’ll increase your chances of being invited to more.

 How much can you earn as a product tester?

 Product testing isn’t going to make you a fortune, with the main benefit being that you end up with free items.
 However, some sites will give you money or vouchers for your time.

 The items you test are usually worth between £3 and £20, although occasionally, they can be worth £200+.
-If that’s the case, likely, you won’t get to keep the item, but you should be paid quite substantially.
+If that’s the case, you normally won’t get to keep the item, but you should be paid quite substantially.
+I earned £100 for testing a £250 vacuum cleaner.

 If you’re asked to try out software, such as a finance app, this will also be paid.
 How much you earn depends on how long you are required to test.
 Usually, it will be anything between £10 and £50.

 How to be a good product tester

 There are several ways to be considered a good tester, which will help you find more product testing work in the future.

 Plus, you won’t be sent baby food to give to your 14-year-old.

 ✅ Complete tasks on time.
 Researchers are usually pushed for time, so the quicker they can get results, the better.
 Try to complete the test as soon as you can.